DesiQuintans/Pebble-safe/README.md

 ## Preview

-Pebble-Safe is a colourblind-friendly theme for RStudio 1.2.x.
+Pebble-Safe is a colourblind-friendly theme for RStudio.
 It comes in Light and Dark variants, but I recommend the Dark variant because it makes better use of the few safe colours that are available.
 The font used in the screenshots below is Hack in 10 pt